Instrumentation Physics: Applications of Machine Learning#

 Covid#

-About using code you find on the web or generative AI for homework and projects#
+About using generative AI for homework and projects#

 Academic Integrity#

 You must never submit the work of someone else as your own.
-We understand that many of you will find it helpful to work with other students to master the course.
-But when you collaborate with your study group on homework assignments, you must be a full, active participant in developing the solutions that you submit for credit.
+Collaboration with other students is encouraged to support learning, but you must be an active participant in developing any solutions you submit for credit.
+It is considered cheating to:

 All activities in this course, are subject to the Academic Integrity rules as described in Article 1, Part 4, Academic Integrity, of the Student Code.